irajkovic/visualization/README.md

 Virtual instruments are dynamically configured during runtime.
 Various instrument properties (color, size, placement, etc) are read from configuration xml file.
-UDP port of server, window resoultion and title are also configurable.
+UDP port of server, window resolution and title are also configurable.
 This file name should be given as first command line argument when starting the application.
 If no argument is given, default "config.xml" will be loaded.